 To enroll in Texas Medicaid and qualify for participation as a Title XIX RHC, RHCs must be enrolled in Medicare.
-A nine-digit provider identifier is issued to the RHC after a certification letter from Medicare is received, stating that the clinic qualifies for Medicaid participation.
 An RHC can also apply for enrollment as a family planning agency.

 All providers of laboratory services must comply with the rules and regulations of the Clinical Laboratory Improvement Amendments (CLIA).
 Providers who do not comply with CLIA are not reimbursed for laboratory services.